Digital Publishing Alliance

 - Test and evaluate media tablets and e-readers.

-- Technology Companies: Manufacturers, digital publishing service providers, software companies, developers, and other related technology enterprises
+- Technology Companies: Includes manufacturers, digital publishing service providers, software companies, developers and other related technology enterprises.

 - Help fund support staff, research assistants and contract workers as required for DPA-funded projects;

 - Conduct research and field tests.

 Members also can contract with RJI for exclusive production work, customization, research, support and training.
 (Fees will be negotiated.)

 - RJI-DPA Tablet Research Project: This is a multi-year research project to understand how users of Apple iPads and other mobile media devices consume news content.
 The RJI-DPA began conducting national online surveys in the fall of 2010.
 The RJI-DPA is now conducting national phone surveys during the first quarter of each year.